akshayaareddyy/ML-based-instagram-marketing-strategy/README.md

 of marketing through influencers on Instagram and the action of selecting which influencer(s) to market with on the platform.
 Both supervised and unsupervised learning will be conducted for comparison and complimenting of the reinforcement learning in the strategy development.
-I. INTRODUCTION / BACKGROUND
+**INTRODUCTION / BACKGROUND**
 Social media has extensive usage, that has been steadily growing overtime.
 Although originally designed for social interactions, social media has evolved into a useful tool for influencers, businesses and marketers to access the large audience of social media users .
 However, optimal utilization of social media, in order to get returns on investment for businesses and marketers remains a challenge, given the continuous evolution of social media and technology.
-A robust approach is hence needed by businesses and marketers to determine what action to take in order to better utilize the opportunity of marketing on social media .
+A robust approach is hence needed by businesses and marketers to determine what action to take in order to better utilize the opportunity of marketing on social media.
- PROBLEM STATEMENT AND MOTIVATION
+**PROBLEM STATEMENT AND MOTIVATION**
 The population of social media users create a large audience and consequently a potential market for businesses.
 The social media market differs from the conventional market and hence businesses cannot approach marketing using the conventional approaches .
 Although companies have had time to adapt